jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

   (b) the date the application for the benefit was received.
 (2) This section is subject to—
-  (a) section 302 (immediate provisional grant, and later backdating of other benefit); and (b) sections 312 to 317 and 74 and 319 (which contain exceptions and special rules relating to commencement of benefits); and
-  (c) Part 6 of the Veterans’ Support Act 2014; and (d) Part 1 of the New Zealand Superannuation and Retirement Income Act 2001.
+  (a) section 302 (immediate provisional grant, and later backdating of other benefit); and (b) sections 74, 312 to 317, and 319 (which contain exceptions and special rules relating to commencement of benefits); and (c) Part 6 of the Veterans’ Support Act 2014; and (d) Part 1 of the New Zealand Superannuation and Retirement Income Act 2001.